 Loft kits for Camp, Crofton, Escalante, Cooper, Animas, West, and the Bader / Snyders may be requested through respective building staff.
 All loft kits will be provided on an “as-available” basis.
 The College begins to take requests on Fall Check-In day, first-come, first-serve.
 Students who have a loft kit installed in their room will be billed $25.00 to their student account.
 Residents may request staff assistance with lofting or un-lofting their beds.
 Lofts are currently not available for Centennial or Mears Apartments.
 Residents are not permitted to construct lofts or obtain them from other sources.
 Residents may also request bunkable beds kits if lofts are not available.
 All existing furniture must remain present in the assigned room after lofting or bunking.

 Each room and apartment is furnished with one telephone line including local telephone service (you may bring your own telephone or contact staff in your building to borrow a telephone).
 Students are provided with their own private voice mail accounts.
 Long distance calls may be made by using a calling card.
-All rooms and apartments have one ethernet port per resident, as well as wireless internet access.
-Residence halls and apartments have cable television access providing over 70 channels.
-Students will need to provide their own television and co-ax cable.
+Each building features a courtesy phone in the lounge area for local calls.
+All rooms and apartments have one Ethernet port per resident, as well as wireless internet access.

 Housing assignment cancellations (before taking occupancy) must be made, in writing, to the Student Housing Office.
 Applicants who cancel their housing application housing prior to July 15 (Dec 1 for spring term) will forfeit $25 of their housing deposit.
 Those received between July 15 (Dec 1) and August 15 (Jan 1) will forfeit the entire $150 housing deposit.
 After August 15 (Jan 1), applicants cancelling their housing will forfeit the entire housing deposit and incur a $250 Late Cancellation penalty.
 No cancellations will be taken by telephone.
 You may also fax your cancellation to the Housing Office at (970) 247-7501.
 Please include your full name, ID #, signature and reason for cancellation.
 Please note, once students accept occupancy by commencing check-in procedures (accepting the check-in form and room key for the assigned apartment or room), they are not eligible to cancel their housing unless they officially withdraw from the College.